Configuring permission rules

 If root fields are disabled then you may try to simplify the row filter permissions by giving it "all rows" but you

-should be cautious here because the field may be accessible through a different type e.g. returning
+should be cautious here because the field may be accessible through a different type e.g. returning field in a

 mutation output type.